Vergil20010/raw_files/bd_sql.md

 #### 2. Код:
 ```
 select name, align, eye, hair, year, appearances from superheroes
-where eye like '%Brown%' and hair like '%Blond%' and appearances <= (select max(appearances) from superheroes) and align in ('Good Characters', 'Bad Characters') and year between 1990 and 2010
+where eye like '%Brown%' and hair like '%Blond%' and  align in ('Good Characters', 'Bad Characters') and year between 1990 and 2010
 order by year desc
 limit 10
 ```